Inbee Park: LPGA Tour

-2016

 Park was inducted into the LPGA Hall of Fame after competing in the KPMG Women's PGA Championship.
 At 27, she is the youngest player to be inducted.

 In August, Park became the first woman in 116 years to win an Olympic gold medal in golf, defeating world number 1 Lydia Ko by five strokes.
 This was one of the first Olympic gold medals given out in golf since the 1904 Summer Olympics.
 Unlike other sports such as professional tennis, the LPGA Tour will not consider an Olympic gold medal as a Tour title.

-2017

 In March, Park won the HSBC Women's Champions, and in the process scored a course record of 64 in the final round.
 The win was Park's 18th Tour title at only of age.

-2018

 In March, Park won the Bank of Hope Founders Cup, marking the third time a South Korean player has won the competition that was created in 2011.
 It was her first win since the HSBC Women's Champions in March last year and was her 19th tour title.
 Park was sidelined by injuries since August 2017.

 In April 2018, Park finished as a runner-up at the ANA Inspiration, after losing in a sudden-death playoff to Pernilla Lindberg.
 She came from four strokes behind in the final round to make the playoff alongside Lindberg and Jennifer Song.
 The playoff needed eight extra holes, over two days, to be decided, before Lindberg claimed victory with a birdie on the eighth extra hole.
 Park regained the World number 1 spot from Shanshan Feng after she finished tied for 2nd at the Hugel-JTBC LA Open in late April.

-2020

 In February 2020, Park won the ISPS Handa Women's Australian Open by 3 strokes over Amy Olson.

-2021

 In March 2021, Park won the Kia Classic in Carlsbad, California on the LPGA Tour for her 21st career victory.

 Personal life

 Park and coach Nam Ki-hyeop got married in 2014.
-She gave birth to a daughter in April 2023.
+She gave birth to her first daughter in April 2023 and her second daughter in October 2024.